-E-Nable and Alderhand are pleased to announce the arrival of the Osprey!
-The Osprey was built in Blender based on the low-poly interior and robust components of the original Raptor Hand, but now sports an attractive fairing and a very durable and comfortable low-profile universal-fit bracer.
+The Osprey Hand is a wrist-powered mechanical prosthetic that was built in Blender based on the low-poly interior and robust components of the original Raptor Hand, but now sporting an attractive fairing and a very durable and comfortable low-profile universal-fit bracer.

-This device was named the Osprey because it is a Raptor, but optimized for the use of heavy gauge nylon monofilament, most widely available as fishing line.
-The large mono has excellent Bowden properties, so the cables are pulled to provide flexion and pushed to provide extension.
+The Osprey is optimized for the use of heavy gauge nylon monofilament, which resists linear compression and generates little friction, so has excellent Bowden properties; the cables are pulled to provide flexion and pushed to provide extension.
 This device requires neither elastics nor springs nor any mechanical extension system.

-Heavy gauge nylon monofilament is an excellent cabling material.
-It is generally inexpensive, and available as landscapers' trimmer line, nylon or Bridge nylon 3d printer filament, and as deep sea fishing leader line.
-Running through joints, it doesn't abrade at all, so there's no "sawing" of printed plastic.
-Nylon is very strong, so it is rarely a point of failure for mechanical devices.
-But probably its greatest quality is its resistance to linear compression, so it pushes as well as pulls, like the bicycle cabling used to change gears.
+Heavy gauge nylon monofilament is generally inexpensive, and available as landscapers' trimmer line, nylon or Bridge nylon 3d printer filament, and as deep sea fishing leader line.
+I suggest fishing line, since it is available in a variety of thicknesses.
+Running through joints, the monofilament doesn't abrade at all, so there's no "sawing" of printed plastic.

 Elastic resistance is a major drawback to many assistive devices, because resistance reduces a device's grip strength.
 Furthermore, as an elastic-extended device approaches full actuation, resistance from elastics increases, so that it may be quite difficult for a user to grasp small objects.
+Also, most elastic materials degrade quickly.
 Designs which reduce or eliminate elastic resistance are a welcome development.